KUIS-AI/kuacc-llm/README.md

 tldr: `$ source /datasets/NLP/setenv.sh` to set up your environment and access models/datasets without downloading them.

 This currently sets the TORCH_HOME and HF_HOME and directs the following commands to use the read-only cache under /datasets/NLP:
+* Here is some info on the huggingface cache structure: https://huggingface.co/docs/huggingface_hub/guides/manage-cache

 ```
 import transformers, datasets, torchvision
 transformers.AutoModelForCausalLM.from_pretrained("gpt2")